sass/sass/proposal/package-importer.changes.md

 * Specify that Package Importers must not reject URL patterns that other Package Importers may be able to canonicalize.

+* Specify that the Node Package Importer throws if `entryPointPath` is not passed and `require.main.filename` is not available.

 ## Draft 1.4

 * Allow NodePackageImporter to accept an entry point path.